bitrise-io/steps-xamarin-components-restore/README.md

-# Xamarin Componetnts Restore Step
+# Xamarin Components Restore Step

 ## How to use this Step